5 Things Salespeople Won’t Do Five Years From Now

 5. Selling products that technology will make obsolete

 This is perhaps the most bittersweet fact that we have to contend with.
 When new products emerge and win in the marketplace, it’s usually at the expense of a legacy player who shrinks or goes out of business.
 In the coming years and decades, technology will erase entire industries and leave the people selling these products without a role.
 This is why keeping up with your industry’s trends is so important.
 Understand what’s happening and why, and position yourself to move onto a forward-thinking company when your industry goes through changes.
-Whether we want to admit it or not, the future will eventually be here.
+Whether we want to admit it or not, the future is right around the corner.